 Welcome!
 When you complete your Maine Master Naturalist training, you join the ranks of almost 200 other Master Naturalists who share your love of natural history and desire to share that information with the world.
-But what does being a graduate entail?
-We hope the information below will help guide you as you continue your journey as a Maine Master Naturalist Volunteer.
+We hope the information below will be helpful as you continue your journey as a Maine Master Naturalist volunteer.

 The purpose of the Maine Master Naturalist Program is to train a network of volunteers who will go out and share their knowledge of the natural world with others.
 As part of the MMNP course, you are required to complete 40 hours of volunteer teaching within one year of graduating, logging the hours and submitting them to the board.
-After the initial year, we ask that you continue your volunteer efforts and strive to complete 20 hours of volunteer teaching every year.
+After the initial year, we ask that you continue your volunteer efforts and complete 20 hours of volunteer teaching every year.
 These guidelines detail the kind of volunteering that fulfills the requirement.

-There is so much to know about the natural world, and we encourage you to keep learning!
-The MMNP offers advanced seminars on a range of topics, which will be posted on this page as they are scheduled.
-If you would like to lead a workshop, let us know.
+MMNP offers events exclusively for graduates on a range of topics.
+We will post events on this page as they are scheduled.
+If you would like to lead a workshop or a walk, let us know.

 Fall gatherings and conferences

 Graduates are part of a network of other naturalists.
 The MMNP is encouraging the formation of regional groups to connect others in your vicinity for bird walks, botanizing, identification sessions, and any natural history related activities.
 These are informally set up by fellow graduates.
 Feel free to initiate a gathering yourself.
 You can easily get the word out through our Google Group.

 The Maine Master Naturalist Facebook page includes information and news about the organization as well as posts about interesting topics in natural history and relevant events from around the state.